-The Nooksack River watershed, including the South Fork Nooksack River, Middle Fork Nooksack River, North Fork Nooksack River, and associated tributaries, provides migration spawning, incubation, rearing, and foraging habitats for all nine native Pacific Northwest salmon and trout species.
+The Nooksack River watershed, including the South Fork Nooksack River, Middle Fork Nooksack River, North Fork Nooksack River, and associated tributaries, provides spawning migration, incubation, rearing, and foraging habitats for all nine native Pacific Northwest salmon and trout species.
 These fish species are highly valued by the many state residents that depend on them for subsistence, cultural, recreational, or economic reasons.
 The Lummi Nation and Nooksack Indian Tribe rely on salmon in the Nooksack River watershed for ceremonial, subsistence, and commercial purposes.
-Local residents rely on salmon also.
-Yet, many salmonid populations have diminished to 8% of levels in late 19th century.
+Local residents also rely on salmon.
+Many salmonid populations have diminished, however, to 8% of levels in late 19th century.
 (Lackey, R. 2000.).

-Nooksack River early run (a.k.a. spring Chinook salmon) Chinook, bull trout, and steelhead populations comprise components of the Puget Sound Chinook Evolutionarily Significant Unit (ESU), Puget Sound Steelhead ESU, and Coastal-Puget Sound Distinct Population Segment (DPS), all of which are listed as threatened under the federal Endangered Species Act (ESA).
+Nooksack River early run (a.k.a. spring Chinook salmon) Chinook, bull trout, and steelhead populations comprise components of the Puget Sound Chinook and Puget Sound Steelhead ESUs, and the Coastal-Puget Sound Distinct Population Segment (DPS), all of which are listed as threatened under the federal Endangered Species Act (ESA).
 Improving water quality in the SFNR watershed is necessary to support the recovery of threatened cold water fish species that migrate, spawn, rear, or live there.